NP-chaonay/NP-chaonay/README.md

 - LICENSE: License that currently apply on this repo at the time of each commit.
 - README.md: This info. file
 - RepoListDetails: List of registered of my all GitHub repos.
 Including their details.
-- TODO_ONROOTSTRUCTURECHANGED: For author reminder file
+- FOR_AUTHOR_TODO_ONROOTSTRUCTURECHANGED: For author reminder file